methanoliver/pandoc-fimfic/README.md

 -------------

 This listing will focus on Markdown, as this is the source format I am using, and I have so far not seen an indication anyone but me is employing this tool.
+If you do use it, send me a line!

 ### What Works ###